Always knowing the when to plant, prune, and harvest.

 Now that we’ve covered a few basic concepts about starting a garden, we’ll talk about your garden’s climate and microclimates.

-Chapter 2 teaches you step-by-step how to understand your garden’s climate.
+Chapter 2 in this gardening 101 series shows you step-by-step how to understand your garden’s climate.
 It’s an important chapter, so don’t skip it.
 You’ll get a wealth of knowledge about your garden.